is the BEST gold detector?" A common question. Here you can learn...

 Top Dog (yes, this dog will hunt)

-new in the summer/fall of 2010, these represent the very top of the
+new in the summer/fall of 2010, this represents the very top of the

 line pulse induction metal detectors.
-Excellent, lighter battery system,
+An excellent, lighter battery system,

-digital controls and digital audio output, makes it the quietest of
+digital controls and digital audio output, make this the quietest of